-Performance outcomes Acceptable outcomes AO3.7 On sloping sites roof lines are generally parallel with contours of the land and roof pitch does not exceed 15 degrees.
-PO4 Development on sloping sites provides safe and efficient access for vehicles and pedestrians AO4.1 Driveways are not steeper than 20% for more than 20 metres or one quarter of their length, whichever is the lesser, and not steeper than 25% in any location.
+Performance outcomes Acceptable outcomes of the land and roof pitch does not exceed 15 degrees.
+PO4 AO4.1 Development on sloping sites provides safe and efficient access for vehicles and pedestrians Driveways are not steeper than 20% for more than 20 metres or one quarter of their length, whichever is the lesser, and not steeper than 25% in any location.
 AO4.2 Vehicle turning areas are provided at the end of driveways so that it is not necessary to reverse up or down driveways.
 AO4.3 Where a driveway is steeper than 20% in any part, it is provided with a slip-resistant surface.